nforgeio/neonKUBE/Images/neon-registry/README.md

 # Volumes

 This image expects a single host volume to be mounted to the container at `/var/lib/neon-registry`.
 This is where the registry will persist the image manifests and layers.
 For development or test environments with only a single deployed registry instance, this may simply reference a local Docker volume.
-For production clusters that deploy multiple registry instances, this must reference a shared file system like one hosted on the integrated CephFS using the **neon volume driver**.
+For production hives that deploy multiple registry instances, this must reference a shared file system like one hosted on the integrated CephFS using the **neon volume driver**.

 # Deployment